For a hands-on learning experience to develop LLM applications, join our LLM Bootcamp today.

 • Other channels are advertised with the recommendation engine

 Don’t underestimate how difficult it will be to get a foothold on your target audience.
-Since YouTube’s so massive, there is a ton of competition to have the top video in the search results.
+Since YouTube is so massive, there is a ton of competition to have the top video in the search results.
 Therefore, it’s important to know how your videos rank in the system.
 Applying plugins can help you understand and analyze your video rankings.
 We use VidIQ and TubeBuddy to help us with our rankings.

 • Tubebuddy: Allows users to quickly manage their YouTube channels and improve SEO, views, and subscriber growth.
-While it has some SEO features, it focuses more on Bulk updating and ease-of-use.
+While it has some SEO features, it focuses more on Bulk updating and ease of use.

 • VidIQ: More focused on SEO, it has a more robust tagging system and a nice cleanly laid out interface.
 If SEO is what you want, look no further.

 There’s no harm in using both as the “free” features are more than enough to get you going.
-We do suggest paying the extra money for Tubebuddy as the features it adds are time saving especially on larger channels.
+We do suggest paying the extra money for Tubebuddy as the features it adds are time-saving, especially on larger channels.

 Vimeo pro